 The Mark Hughes Foundation raises much needed funds to promote brain cancer research, heighten awareness and support brain cancer patients and their families.

-Established by Mark and Kirralee Hughes following Mark’s diagnosis with brain cancer in 2013, the Mark Hughes Foundation is authorised to fundraise through the Hunter Medical Research Institute who convene an expert scientific panel to allocate funds in alignment with national brain cancer research strategies.
+Established by Mark and Kirralee Hughes following Mark’s diagnosis with brain cancer in 2013, the Mark Hughes Foundation research is facilitated through the Hunter Medical Research Institute who convene an expert scientific panel to allocate funds in alignment with national brain cancer research strategies.